Esther Kenworthy Waterhouse

-Waterhouse was the daughter of James Lees Kenworthy, an artist and schoolmaster from Ealing, in West London; and Elizabeth, a school-mistress.
-She married her fellow artist John William Waterhouse at the parish church in Ealing, in 1883, and thereafter used the name Esther Kenworthy Waterhouse.
-Initially, they lived in a purpose built artistic colony in Primrose Hill, where the houses had studios.
-In around 1900, they moved to St John's Wood.
-Waterhouse exhibited her flower paintings at the Royal Academy and with the Royal Society of British Artists in London.
+Esther Waterhouse married her fellow artist John William Waterhouse at the parish church of Saint Mary in Ealing, in 1883, when she was twenty five and he was thirty four.
+She thereafter used the name Esther Kenworthy Waterhouse.
+Initially, they lived in a purpose built artistic colony in Primrose Hill, where the flats had dedicated studios.
+In 1901, the couple would move to St. John’s Wood, following John William Waterhouse’s promotion to Royal Academician.